ssstrong1/Group_14_TRACE/README.md

 > Download TRACE Installer:
 >
 > 1. Visit the official GitHub pages of TRACE at GitHub - ssstrong1/Group_14_TRACE: TRACE Project
-> 2. You can click Code and click download zip:You can also click on TRACE Release under Releases: Then click on source code (zip).
+> 2. You can click Code and click download zip:You can also click on TRACE Release under Releases.
+Then click on source code (zip).
 Optionally, you can follow the instructions below for an alternative
 > 3. If you don't want to download the zip, instead navigate to the "Installer" Folder.
-> 4. From here you can click on tracesetup.exe, then click on the three dots in the right-hand corner and click download:Make sure to check your browser downloads area.
-If you get this message: make sure to click on the three dots next to your file and select keep.
-This message will pop up next: Select Show more and select Keep anyway.
+> 4. From here you can click on tracesetup.exe, then click on the three dots in the right-hand corner and click download.
+Make sure to check your browser downloads area.
+If you get a message pertaining to viruses make sure to click on the three dots next to your file and select keep.
+Select Show more and select Keep anyway.
 Your file should now be downloaded.
 >
 > Download Troubleshooting:
-> 1. If you get this message: Navigate to your windows security.
+> 1. If you get a message pertaining to viruses navigate to your windows security.
-> 2. From there click Virus and Threat Protection:
+> 2. From there click Virus and Threat Protection
-> 3. Then click Protection History:
+> 3. Then click Protection History
-> 4. Next Navigate to the file that was blocked:
+> 4. Next Navigate to the file that was blocked
 > 5. Select actions then restore.
 Your download is now restored and ready to be used.
-Navigate to your download folder and see that it is accessible now:
+Navigate to your download folder and see that it is accessible now
 >
 > Installing the Software:
 >